JTFouquier/biogps_dataset/README.md

 **Install Elastic Search using [these directions](https://www.astic.co/guide/en/elasticsearch/reference/current/_installation.html):**

 Elastic search is a search server based on Lucene.

-It provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents.
+It is a full-text search engine with an HTTP web interface and schema-free JSON documents.

 Elastic search is developed in Java and is released as open source under the terms of the Apache License.

 From within the elasticsearch folder that you set up, run: